 The size structure of the walleye population is good.
-A total of 95 walleye and saugeye combined were collected in 2022 with an average total length of 19 inches.
-Seventy-six percent of the walleyes and saugeyes collected in 2022 sampling efforts were 18 inches or longer.
-Angler's fishing Philpott for walleye reported catching good quality sized fish in 2022, however some reported that catch rate was lower than past years.
+A total of 137 walleye and saugeye combined were collected in 2024 with an average total length of 19 inches.
+Sixty-nine percent of the walleyes and saugeyes collected in 2024 sampling efforts were 18 inches or longer.
+Angler's fishing Philpott for walleye reported catching good quality sized fish in 2024, however some reported that catch rate was lower than past years.

 Figure 4.
-Walleye/Saugeye size and number collected from electrofishing and gillnetting in Philpott Reservoir 2022.
-Blue columns represent sub-legal fish (<18 inches) and red columns represent legal sized fish (>18 inches).
+Walleye/Saugeye size and number collected from electrofishing and gillnetting in Philpott Reservoir 2024.
+Blue columns represent sub-legal fish (<18 inches), and red columns represent legal sized fish (>18 inches).

 Growth of stocked walleyes in Philpott Reservoir is improving.
-Analysis of 2022 growth data shows most walleyes reaching 16 inches by 1.5 years old and measuring 18 inches by 2.5 years old (Figure 5).
+Analysis of 2024 growth data shows most walleyes reaching 16.5 inches by 1.5 years old and measuring 18 inches by 2.5 years old (Figure 5).
 Walleye growth rates decline after age three or four.
 To complicate matters, male walleyes are slow-growing and seldom exceed 20 inches in length, while female walleyes may reach lengths of 25 inches in Philpott.
 The growth rate difference between male and female walleye is graphically displayed in Figure 6.
 Male walleyes are shown to grow slower and have a smaller maximum total length.
 The differences in growth rates are most apparent for walleyes over three years old, with female walleyes being several inches longer than males of the same age.
-In an attempt to improve walleye growth rates the number stocked into Philpott Reservoir was reduced in 2016-2019 from 144,000 to 75,000.
+To improve walleye growth rates, the number stocked into Philpott Reservoir was reduced in 2016-2019 from 144,000 to 75,000.
 Growth will continue to be monitored and stocking allocations will be adjusted as needed.

 Figure 5.
-Walleye/saugeye length and age collected from gillnetting in Philpott Reservoir 2022.
+Walleye/saugeye length and age collected from gillnetting in Philpott Reservoir 2024.
+Each blue dot represents an individual fish's age and corresponding total length measured in millimeters.

 Figure 6.
-Walleye length and age collected from 2001-2020.
+Walleye length and age collected from 2001-2022.
 Males are represented by the (Yellow) and females by the (blue).

 Beginning in March, walleye begin to migrate from deep winter haunts into shallower water for the purpose of spawning.
 They are typically found at depths of 15-20 feet during the daytime but may be found at depths less than five feet in the upper ends of the reservoir if the water is turbid.
-Spawning behavior typically occurs between late March and the first-second week of April at night time with the fish coming into very shallow water after dark and returning to deeper waters after daybreak.
+Spawning behavior typically occurs between late March and the first-second week of April at nighttime with the fish coming into very shallow water after dark and returning to deeper waters after daybreak.
 During spawning, walleyes congregate at the headwaters of the reservoir above mile marker 12, near the first shallow riffles of the Smith River, Runnett Bag Creek arm, and from the dam to mile marker 3.
 After spawning, walleye redistribute throughout the lower nine miles of the reservoir, with the highest concentrations typically within four miles of the dam.
 Anglers will have moderate success at catching walleye in April and May.
 Sunfish species make up a portion of walleye diet, but alewives are likely the most important part of the walleye diet.
 Alewives spawn at night in May and June along the shoreline at the water's surface.
 The erratic spawning behavior of the alewife makes them easy targets for the hungry walleye.
-Walleye are sensitive to light and remain in deeper water during the day, but make their way to very shallow water at night to capitalize on the forage.
+Walleyes are sensitive to light and remain in deeper water during the day, but make their way to very shallow water at night to capitalize on the forage.
 Night fishing with floating or shallow running plugs cast to the shoreline can provide some great walleye action when alewives are spawning, as walleye often frequent water less than 2 feet deep during these dark hours.